-referred, find: That the difficulty originated entirely in a newspaper o ntroversy-the parties no being personally known to each other.
-Maj Anderson, published some comments on the fare-well address of Col. Wm.
+The board of gentlemen to whom, by muti consent, the whole subject in dispute between Dr. John A. Metts and Maj.
+Sam'l G. Earle was referred, find: That the difficulty originated entirely in a newspaper controversy-th parties no Anderson, published some comments on the fare-well address of Col. Wm.
 H. Gist, of Union, to his constituents.
-Dr. Metts affiswered these com ments in an article over the signature of "Forty and, in doing so, used language which Maj.
+Dr. Metts answered these comments in an article over the signature of "Fort Eight," and, in doing so, used language which Eight," and, in doing so, does infigurate Maj.
+Mnj.
 Earle considered personally offensive.
-Earle replied in an editorial of the 20th of Februa ry, which Dr. Metts considered personally offen-sive; and upon the subject matter of this editorial of the herb, mixed simply with river water. mmenced the correspondence which led to this reference.
-The article of Dr. Metts, although not so conand if he had intended to pursue the matter further perhaps ought to, have required an explanation or disclaimer.
-That course would have been more in the offensive reply contained in the editorial of the 20th of February.
-The editorial was, how-ever, published, which also "exceeded the bounds of newspaper criticism," and was very personal and offensive.
-But the whole matter now being before us, in order to do substantial justice, anremove every cause of irritation, we decide that the offensive portions of Dr. Meus' article. and also of Maj.
-Earle's editorial of the 20th of February, be both mutually with rawn, and thus the difficulty is settled honorably o both gentlemen.
-In our judgment they both can with Lonor to themselves sign this paper.
+Maj.
+Earle replied in an editorial of the 20th of Februa-ry, which Dr. Metts considered personally offenave, and upon the subject matter of this editorial commenced the correspondence which led to this reference.
+The article of Dr. Metts, although not so

+Upon its publication Maj.
+Earle might, and if he had intended to pursue the matter further perhaps ought to, have required an explanation or did not attribute the answer of our Senators to the call of our Charleston cotemporary.
+KANSAS.-The committee at Abbeville have That course would have been more of newspaper criticism," and was very personal and offensive.
+But the whole matter now being before us, in order to do substantial justice, and remove every cause of irritation, we decide that the offensive portions of Dr. Metts' article, signed 'Forty - Eight," and also of Maj.
+Earle's editorial, of the 20th of February, be both mutually with-drawn, and thus the difficulty is settled honorably to both gentlemen.
+In our judgment they both can with Lonor to the nselves sign this paper.
 This paper is signed: J. U. Adams, J. M. This paper is signed: J. U. Adams, J. M. Gadberry, S. McGowan, G. D. Tillman, A. G. Summer; and accepted by Jcs.
-F. Gist for Dr. Metts, and J. D. Ashmore for S. G. Earle.
+F. Gist for Dr. Metts, and J. D. Ashmore for S. G. Earle. -----